-In 2021, there were a total of six Board of Directors' meetings which were attended by all of the directors (except for Mr. Suchat Boonbanjerdsri who resigned as a director on 23 July 2021 and therefore attended only three of such meetings).
-Moreover, all the directors attended the 2021 Annual General Meeting of Shareholders.
+In 2022, there were a total of six Board of Directors' meetings which were attended.
+Moreover, all the directors attended the 2022 Annual General Meeting of Shareholders.
 Details of the meeting attendance and individual directors/subcommittee members' remuneration were as per the tables .